Tag Archive for: Inter Relocation Group

 • Shops without a designated shopping area must ensure that people queueing outside keep 1.5 m distance.

-• Customers are asked to keep distance in shops and complete shopping in the possible shortest time.
+• Customers are asked to keep distance in shops and complete shopping in the shortest possible time.

-• Outside of shops in shopping malls everybody is obliged to keep 1.5 m distance (except for members of the same household).
+• Outside of shops in shopping malls, everybody is obliged to keep 1.5 m distance (except for members of the same household).

 • Operators of shopping malls shall ensure compliance with the restrictions.

-For further information please, contact us at the following
+For further information, please contact us at the following

 Phone number: +36 1 278 5680